 After I was finished, all I could think of was that I just took an action that exhibited hope!
 I must have hope that things will get better!
 I must have hope that we’ll be able to return to some form of gathering to educate our youth using a means other than a screen and computer.
 I must have hope that I will teach again.

 For me, the drive to teach has always been strong.
-From the days as a young child where I helped my mom ready her third grade classroom, to a middle school student volunteering in a second grade room after school running the mimeograph machine, to my previous role as a pediatric nurse practitioner informing parents and teens of what development stages to expect and providing guidance for their health, to culminating with years of community teaching on environmental topics such as pollinator habitat and the preservation of our forests and prairies, I am a teacher.
+From the days as a young child when I helped my mom ready her third-grade classroom, to a middle school student volunteering in a second-grade room after school running the mimeograph machine, to my previous role as a pediatric nurse practitioner informing parents and teens of what development stages to expect and providing guidance for their health, to culminating with years of community teaching on environmental topics such as pollinator habitat and the preservation of our forests and prairies, I am a teacher.
 The desire is strong and creates a need that yearns to be fulfilled.

 That is why I bought the curricular materials!
 The materials on invasive insects join a stack in my room on pollinators, and specifically monarchs, that I had ready for distribution this spring during my scheduled environmental day presentations.
 Oh, how I hope I can use these materials to augment a real time, face-to-face interactive discussion on how awesome the natural world is and how we need to take care of it.

 In short, I miss my students.
 Whether it be my book clubs, writer’s circle, garden club, or community education participants, I miss them – all of them.
 A couple of weeks ago, I wrote about hatching a plan to provide some kind of fun digital lesson that could be used for a virtual lesson to still connect our youth with what’s happening in the natural world.
 It’s not ideal – I know that.
-Ideal would be standing in the prairie, talking about the root adaptations of the prairie plants that help bind CO2 and withstand the high winds that whip across our shrinking plains.
-Ideal would be finding enough monarchs to tag or milkweed to share.
-Ideal would be walking through a pine forest and examining the pine cones and needles.
-Ideal is exploring with not only our eyes, but our heart and our hands.
+The ideal would be standing in the prairie, talking about the root adaptations of the prairie plants that help bind CO2 and withstand the high winds that whip across our shrinking plains.
+The ideal would be to find enough monarchs to tag or milkweed to share.
+The ideal would be walking through a pine forest and examining the pine cones and needles.
+The ideal is exploring with not only our eyes but our heart and our hands.

 But, we all know this time in our collective history is not ideal.
 I greatly dislike using technology in the field of environmental education and I have resisted it.
 But, that said, and considering the bubbling need I have to teach, I completed the digital lesson I wrote about two weeks ago.
 It is a jeopardy style game on pumpkins!
 Kids of all ages know and love pumpkins.
 The game will test their existing knowledge and provide them with at least some facts they probably do not know.
 This game was based on my years of teaching elementary students about the pumpkin life cycle, a great (and recognizable) example of plant pollination.